ElbekDeveloper/TournamentTracker/README.md

 15. Is it individual or team tournament tracker?

 **Here is lesson outcome:**

-At first the developer should set clear vision of what he will be doing [Please visit lesson for more understanding...](https://www.youtube.com/watch?v=YF-3SpIGkYM&list=PLLWMQd6PeGY3t63w-8MMIjIyYS7MsFcCi&index=3&t=0s)
+At first the developer should set clear vision of what he will be doing

+[Please visit lesson for more understanding...](https://www.youtube.com/watch?v=YF-3SpIGkYM&list=PLLWMQd6PeGY3t63w-8MMIjIyYS7MsFcCi&index=3&t=0s)

 ## Lesson 2 - Overview Planning

+1. How many players will the tournament has?
+Is it a variable (changing)?

+   The application should be able to handle a variable number of players.

+2. What if a tournament has less than a full complement of players?
+Do some team become 'byes' (jumpers to next round)?

+   If there is no complement for some teams, it is ok for some to skip the first round as if they won.

+3. Should ordering be random or sorted by input order?

+   Random

+4. Should we schedule the game or do they play whenever?

+   The game should be played in any order and any time.

+5. If yes, how we handle it?
+Or do we simply declare the time slots and let the user insert the score anytime?

+   No, each round should be fully completed first.

+6. If no, can the game in the second round be played before the first round is fully over?

+-

+7. Does the systems need to store the scores or just who won?

+   Recording the scores would be nice.

+8. What type of front-end does the stakeholder wants (Windows Forms, Web Page, App, etc.)?

+   Currently, WinForms is enough.
+But in the future there might be UI changes.

+9. Where is the data gonna be stored (text files, excel spreadshits, database, etc.)?

+   Ideally, Micrasoft SQL would be great.
+However, text file storage also would be a good add-on.

+10. Does the system handle entry fees, prizes or payouts?

+    Yes.
+There will be an entry fee.
+Plus, the administrator decides how much percentage or what prize to give to the winner.

+11. How to report the results?

+    It is good to have message in the form about the winner.
+Plus, emailing the administrator and the player would be nice.

+12. Who can fill the results of a game?

+    Anyone using the app.
+We think that the app would be installed in the pc of the admin so that no one can access the program.

+13. Are there varying levels of access?

+    No

+14. Should the system contact the players about upcoming events?

+    Yes, the program should email users.

+15. Is it individual or team tournament tracker?

+    The should be option to add other members to the team.

+### Big Picture Design

+Once every question is answered, it is time to think about the technologies we will be using for program development.

+1. **Structure**: Windows Forms and Class Library
+2. **Data**: SQL and/ or Text Files.
+3. **Users**: One user at a time.

+### Key Concepts

+Once you know what technologies you will be using, you should identify what are some of features.
+For this particular program the key concepts are:

+- Emailing through C#
+- SQL
+- Custom Events
+- Error Handling
+- Interfaces
+- Random Ordering
+- Texting